 11) Efficiency - This can be calculated using Waste or Not Using Waste in the percentage calculation

 12) Actual Usage Dollar - This allows for one of the following costs to be included on the report:

 - Transaction Cost- This will pull the actual Item's cost from either the last invoice or Inventory Count based on the selected Count Time (#5)

 - Unit Cost - This will pull the Item's current Inventory Cost from the Item record as of the time the report was ran.
 If Item Locations are used, this will then pull from the Store's Item Location

 - End Count Cost - This will pull the cost of all items from the ending Inventory Count used for this report

 13) Waste Calculations - This option either shows or hides all inventory that was documented in the Waste Count

-14) Items To Display - This option includes all Purchased Items or just the Stock Count items
+14) Items To Display - This option includes all Purchased Items or just the Inventory Count items

 15) Run Button - Runs the report.
 Users can also send, export, or print the report directly from this button by clicking the down arrow portion and selecting the desired action.
 Click here to learn more about this functionality